 Congratulations on your admissions to Wheaton College!
-The Academic Advising Office (AAO) is excited for you, as you begin your Wheaton College story.
-Please follow the Five Steps below, which will prepare you for first-year registration process.
+The Academic Advising Office (AAO) is excited to welcome you and to work with you as you begin your academic career at Wheaton College.
+Please follow the five steps below, which will prepare you for first-year registration process.
 If you have questions, contact us at firstname.lastname@example.org.

-- Start, if you haven't already, by setting up your Wheaton account.
-Instructions are found HERE.
+- Start by setting up your Wheaton account.

 - Once your Wheaton account has been set up, you will have access to the Wheaton Portal.
-The Wheaton Portal is your home page for student account access, campus announcements, resource links and Banner Self Service.
-We will cover in Step 5 how to use Banner Self Service to register for your classes.
+The Wheaton Portal is your home page for student account access, campus announcements, resource links, and Banner Self-Service Course Registration.
+Step 5 will direct you regarding how to use Banner Self-Service to register for your classes.

 - Important Note: Please use your Wheaton email account when communicating with our office.
-If you need help setting up your Wheaton email account, please contact Academic and Institutional Technology (AIT): AIT.Service.Desk@wheaton.edu or call 630-752-4357.
+Academic advising will not respond to emails from personal email accounts.
+If you need help setting up your Wheaton email account, please contact Academic and Institutional Technology (AIT): AIT.Service.Desk@wheaton.edu or call (630) 752-4357.
 The AIT Service Desk is the first place to go whenever you encounter technical issues with your Wheaton account.

 REQUEST your transcripts